charmeem/training/docs/files/structured_programming/namespace_call3.php.txt

 /**
  * Learning Namespace in PHP.
  *
- * This File includes namespace1.php
+ * This File includes namespace.php
  * Demonstrating 'use' and alias with instances of Class 'Learning' *
  * @package    namespace2